• home

 Temple of Nefertari at Abu Simbel

-Built by Ramesses II in 1260 BCE, the site is instantly recognisable for its four colossal 20m-tall statues of the pharaoh carved directly into the rock face— an unapologetic display of power designed to intimidate anyone approaching from the south.
+Built by Ramesses II in 1260 BCE, Abu Simbel is instantly recognisable for its four colossal 20m-tall statues of the pharaoh carved directly into the rock face— a display of power designed to intimidate anyone approaching from the south.

 Holy of Holies in Abu Simbel